rienovie/configFiles/misc/notes.md

 with this can have push up to default files or spilt from main

 have "s" alias use fuzy for next arg dir

+make the ls prompt better (color font and ls-ed directory not pwd)